Best Bangkok Tailor Scams Guide: How to Avoid Tourist Traps

 The “Special Promotion Today Only” Scam

-How it works: You’re walking near Sukhumvit, Silom, or a major hotel when a friendly stranger strikes up conversation.
+How it works: You are walking near Sukhumvit, Silom, or a major hotel when a friendly stranger strikes up conversation.
 Within minutes, they mention their “brother” or “friend” has a tailor shop with an incredible promotion ending today.
 “Two suits, three shirts, and a tie for 10,000 baht!”
-They’ll even escort you there personally.
+They will even escort you there personally.

-Red flag: Any tailor requiring a tout to bring in customers isn’t good enough to survive on their reputation.
-Legitimate Bangkok tailors don’t pay street commission.
+Red flag: Any tailor requiring a tout to bring in customers is not good enough to survive on their reputation.
+Legitimate Bangkok tailors do not pay street commission.

 The Tuk-Tuk Driver “Recommendation”